ngthuc/SSO-Applied/README.md

 # SSO-Applied
-Integration SSO to Time Table project and CT263 project
+Integration SSO to Sample Cart project and CT263 project

 # About Projects
-## Time Table
+## Sample Cart
-A project for time table ("thời khóa biểu" in Vietnamese) of author Le Nguyen Thuc
+A project for Cart ("giỏ hàng" in Vietnamese) of author Le Nguyen Thuc from author Bui Quoc Huy (qhonline.info)
+* Author: Mr. Bui Quoc Huy
-* Executor: Mr. Le Nguyen Thuc
+* Custom Editor: Mr. Le Nguyen Thuc

 ## CT263
 A student's course in major of Information Systems at Can Tho University